Resolume can also play still images.

 Resolume can also play image sequences.

 Save your sequence in a separate folder, and make sure each image is named sequentially.
+Drag and drop the folder into Resolume.
 Resolume will then figure out these files are supposed to be a sequence and it will treat them as a single video.

 There's a few gotchas here.
 First of all, if you have any files in that folder that are named the same, but not sequentially, Resolume will think it's not a sequence after all and just load each file individually.
-Also, it will default to 25 fps because that's apparently still a thing.
-And lastly, performance is not as good as with regular video.
+Also, performance is not as good as with regular video.
 So for all intents and purposes, if you have to play image sequences, it's best to use Alley to convert them first.

 Triggering Stills and Memory